Princes Park, Carlton

-Aerial panorama of Princes Park and Melbourne General Cemetery in Carlton.
-September 2023.
+The Princes Park is a 38.6 ha urban park in Carlton North, an inner-city suburb of Melbourne, Victoria, Australia.
+Established in 1873, the park is situated directly north of the University of Melbourne and bounded on its eastern and western sides by the Melbourne General Cemetery and Royal Parade respectively.

+Description

-Princes Park is a 38.6 hectare (95.4 acre) park in the inner-Melbourne suburb of Carlton North, Victoria.
-It is located directly north of the University of Melbourne and bounded on its eastern and western sides by Melbourne General Cemetery and Royal Parade respectively.
-Although the park includes a number of Australian rules football ovals, the bowling green of the Princes Park Carlton Bowls Club Bowls, and a small stretch of parkland, it is best known as the location of Ikon Park, the old Princes Park Football Ground, the home of the Carlton Football Club.
-The park also contains a children's playground; the Within Three Worlds sculpture; a barbecue and picnic facilities.
+The park includes a number of Australian rules football ovals, the bowling green of the Princes Park Carlton Bowls Club, and a small stretch of open parkland.
+It is best known as the location of Ikon Park, the former Princes Park Football Ground, the home of the Carlton Football Club.
+The park also contains a children's playground, the Within Three Worlds sculpture, a barbecue area, and picnic facilities.

+The Capital City Trail passes through the northern section of the park, following the path of the now-closed Inner Circle railway line.

+The 3.183 km running track around the perimeter of the park is made of compacted gravel and drains well in wet weather.
+The track is used for competitive running and walking events and for recreational use.
+Events held include the Sri Chinmoy Princes Park Winter Running Festival, Victorian Road Runners Princes Park Fun Run, and the Parkville parkrun.

+History

-The park's site was originally proclaimed as "Prince's Park" on 9 June 1873 under The Land Act 1869 by the Minister for Lands and Agriculture, J. J. Casey, and its size was expressed at 97 acres.
-It was named for Albert, Prince Consort.
+Named in honour of Albert, Prince Consort, the park's site was originally proclaimed as "Prince's Park" on 9 June 1873 under The Land Act 1869 by the Minister for Lands and Agriculture, J. J. Casey, and its size was expressed as 97 acre.
 It was established at the same time as several other parks.

-The Capital City Trail passes through the northern section of the park, following the path of the now-closed Inner Circle railway line.
+Prior to its use as a park, the northern section of the park was initially swamp land, and some parts were used as a rubbish tip prior to 1897.
+The stadium was developed for the Carlton Football Club in the late 1890s.

 In January 2006 and 2007 Big Day Out, a popular music festival, was held at Princes Park on the ovals at the park's southern end.
 The event's traditional venue, the Royal Melbourne Showgrounds was unavailable due to redevelopment.

-The running track around the perimeter of Princes Park is 3.183 kilometres.
-The track, made of compacted grave, drains well in wet weather.
-Aside from general recreational use, the track is used also for running and walking events.
-Regular events include the Sri Chinmoy Princes Park Winter Running Festival, Victorian Road Runners Princes Park Fun Run, and the Parkville parkrun.